nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 Before testing with an actual load balancer, you can test the health check service with `curl`, for example.

-Health check service response when everything is up and running and messages should go through.
+Below is an example response from the Health check service when everything is up and running and messages should go through this node:
 ```
 $ curl -i localhost:5588
    HTTP/1.1 200 OK